About Manhattan University

 Veterans

-Manhattan College is pleased to announce our continuing commitment to America's veterans through our participation in the Yellow Ribbon Program of the Post 9/11 GI Bill ®.
-The Yellow Ribbon Program is a partnership between Manhattan College and the Department of Veterans Affairs (VA) to assist eligible students with educational expenses.
+Manhattan University is pleased to announce our continuing commitment to America's veterans through our participation in the Yellow Ribbon Program of the Post 9/11 GI Bill ®.
+The Yellow Ribbon Program is a partnership between Manhattan University and the Department of Veterans Affairs (VA) to assist eligible students with educational expenses.

-• Including GI Bill-based assistance, admitted Yellow Ribbon Program qualified undergraduate veterans can attend Manhattan College at no out of pocket cost.
+- Including GI Bill-based assistance, admitted Yellow Ribbon Program qualified undergraduate veterans can attend Manhattan University at no out of pocket cost.

 Yellow Ribbon Program Eligibility Requirements